sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Can you do "integration" or "end-to-end" testing as part of CI/CD pipeline?
 - What are differences between `RestTemplate` vs `TestRestTemplate`?
-- When do you want to use `@SpringBootTest` vs `@ContextConfiguration` for your testing?
-- Why TimeEntryControllerTest code needs mocking while InMemoryTimeEntryRepositoryTesting code doesn’t?
-- What is the difference between stubbing and mocking?
-When do you want use stubbing over mocking and vice-versa?
-- What is the reason controller TimeEntryControllerTest code has “verify” method?
 - From unit-testing standpoint, why is it a bad practice to create a dependency object inside your class using “new” keyword or even using factory (as opposed to getting it injected either through constructor